Deprecated: Function create_function() is deprecated in /home/mygurpsc/public_html/pmwiki.php on line 512

 The d6 roll "succeeds" either on a 6 or on a 5 or 6, as noted in the table.
 Every time you succeed, roll again and try for another success; as soon as you fail, stop and total your successes.
 (If your first d6 roll is a 1-5, the slot machine pays nothing.)

 Example: On the Classic machine below, you roll a 6 (success), then a 6 (success), then a 4 (failure).
-The slot machine comes up with two Jokers.
+The pull results in two Jokers.

 Gambling Skill: Slots is a purely random game; as such, Gambling skill does not come into play at all . . . with one exception.
 Some early-model manual slots gave you control over when the reels began to lock, letting a savvy player try to line up a good result.
 In such a case, successful use of Gambling skill lets you count 5 or 6 as success on the first roll (only).
 A critical success, raise, etc. lets you do so on the first two rolls.